jasondegraw/STADIC/README.md

 Acknowledgements
 ----------------

-The development of this software is supported by the Consortium for Building Energy Innovation (CBEI) sponsored  by the U.S. Department of Energy under Award Number DE-EE0004261.
+The development of this software is partially supported by the Consortium for Building Energy Innovation (CBEI) sponsored  by the U.S. Department of Energy under Award Number DE-EE0004261.